SnootyMonkey/lein-sphinx/README.md

 ## Usage

+You must first have a working [installation of Sphinx](http://sphinx-doc.org/install.html).

-Put `[lein-sphinx "1.0.1"]` into the `:plugins` vector of your project.clj.
+Then put `[lein-sphinx "1.0.1"]` into the `:plugins` vector of your project.clj file.

+Configure lein-sphinx for your project using the configuration docs below.

-Once lein-sphinx is configured for your project, you can invoke it:
+Once lein-sphinx is configured for your project, you can invoke it to build your docs:

 ```console
 $ lein sphinx